samaradel/www_threefold/www.threefoldtoken.com/content/information/Uber-for-internet-capacity.md

 At the moment, it requires tremendous $ investment and massive scale to compete effectively in the Internet IT capacity market.
 Large companies like Alibaba, Amazon, EMC, Google and Microsoft are dominant.

-We, at the ThreeFold foundation, have developed for the last years on distributed datacenter technology.
+ThreeFold has developed for the last years on distributed datacenter technology.
 One of the benefits of distributed datacenter technology is that it allows small organizations - even individuals - to participate in the Internet IT capacity market.

-With our Zero-OS technology, you can jump into the market even if you have a couple of hundred dollars to invest.
-We call all such participants ThreeFold Miners (TFM).
+With the Zero-OS technology, you can jump into the market even if you have a couple of hundred dollars to invest.
+All such participants are called ThreeFold Miners (TFM).

 ### How you can join